 Step 8 Disable High Availability (HA) on any subcluster that contains a node where the IP address, hostname or domain will be changed.
 Select System > Cluster Topology in Cisco Unified CM IM and Presence Administration.
-For more information on how to disable HA, see the Deployment Guide for IM and Presence Service on Cisco Unified Communications Manager.
+For more information on how to disable HA, see Configuration and Administration of IM and Presence Service on Cisco Unified Communications Manager.

 Step 9 For each cluster where the publisher/subscriber node being changed is an intercluster peer, remove the publisher’s/subscriber’s cluster from the list of intercluster peers.